What can I study at UFV?

 Generally speaking, a certificate takes two full-time semesters (15 credits or more) to complete and a diploma takes four semesters.
 A bachelor's degree takes eight semesters, a post-degree certificate a year or less and a master's degree two years.
 In reality, each program varies in length, so be sure to consult the Academic Calendar to find information about your specific program.

 Some factors may affect how long it takes to complete your program:

 Use UFV International's Personal Study Tool for a time completion estimate based on your English score.

 Canadian students and landed immigrants can apply online through EdPlannerBC.

 Follow the steps to apply to UFV to find all the links you need to complete the process.
 To receive a letter of acceptance, be sure to submit all required documents.

 International students can apply online through the international application portal.

-Simply follow the eight easy steps to apply, where you will find a link an online application.
+Simply follow the steps to apply, where you will find a link an online application.
 Note that you cannot receive an official letter of acceptance until you have submitted all required documents and paid your fees.